SLesche/acdc-query/README.md

 ## Documentation
 ### General
 Querying is accomplished by lower level functions using user input to construct an SQL-query which is then applied to the database.
-To query the full database and select a subset of variables to be returned, functions locate the tables in which the requested variables are present and construct an SQL query selecting those rows of the observation table that match the filter arguments in the respective tables.
+To query the full database and select a subset of variables to be returned, functions locate the tables in which the requested variables are present and construct an SQL query selecting those rows of the the target table that match the filter arguments in the respective tables.
 If multiple filter arguments are present, the variable `argument_relation` controls how these are combined.

 This database consists of multiple tables, each with variables potentially used when filtering.
-This presents an interesting challenge, as a user should be able to filter based on any argument in any table (and even multiple arguments each located in different tables) and return the requested variables.
-These returned variables may themselves need to be assembled from different tables.
+You are be able to filter based on any argument in any table (and even multiple arguments each located in different tables) and return the requested variables.
+These returned variables may themselves be located in different tables.

 ### Filter Arguments
-The filter function requires 3 main inputs.
+`query_db()` requires 3 main inputs.
 The connection to the database `conn`, a vector of the requested variables to be returned to the user `target_vars` and a list of the filter arguments `arguments`.
 The function `add_argument()` can be used for creating this list of filter arguments.
 Its objective is to provide a user-friendly way of specifying the variable and conditions used when filtering the database.
-Detailed information is provided in the function's source code.
-Briefly, to use `add_argument()`, users have to provide the connection to the database `conn`, which allows the function to validate that the variable is present in the database and locate the table in which the variable is present.
+To use `add_argument()`, users have to provide the connection to the database `conn`, which allows the function to validate that the variable is present in the database and locate the table in which the variable is present.
 Furthermore, users need to specify the `variable`, the `operator` and the `value` (or values) which make up the filter argument.
-Please find an example of creating filter arguments to query the database to only return entries where _the study contains more than 200 participants_ and _the study used either stroop or flanker tasks_ below.
+Please find an example of creating filter arguments to query the database to only return entries where _the study contains more than 200 participants_ and _the study used either stroop or flanker tasks_ below. `add_argument()` uses this input to construct an SQL query that corresponds to the filter condition and selects the primary key of the table the filter variable is located in and returns this filter as the next entry in a list.
+In the above example, `arguments` is a list of 2 elements.
+The first being the character string "SELECT dataset_id FROM dataset_table WHERE n_participants > 200" and the second the string "SELECT task_id FROM task_table WHERE task_name = 'stroop' OR task_name = 'flanker'".
+Further information can be found in the functions source code.

 ```{r}
 conn <- acdcquery::connect_to_db("acdc.db")